 The City of Delano has an extensive park system which requires continual maintenance and upkeep.
 While Staff has been able to address the basic maintenance needs, there are "extra" projects which are often overlooked.
 To address the extras in the park system, the City of Delano has developed an "Adopt-a-Park" and "Adopt-a-Trail" program.
 This program will give community groups an opportunity to work to further beautify the parks and trails and gain recognition for their work in Delano.

-Community groups will agree to serve a minimum of one day per month in their designated park or trail from April to October.
-At the beginning of each summer, the group will designate a liaison who will meet with the Public Works Director to establish a work plan with goals and projects for the year.
-The group will then be responsible for carrying out their goals with support from the City of Delano.
+Community groups and individuals are expected to serve a minimum of one day per month in their designated park or trail from April to October.
+The group will then be responsible for carrying out their goals with support from the City of Delano whenever and wherever needed.

-Examples include: collection of trash, planting/weeding flower beds, leveling playground surface materials, walking through the park to identify needs and issues, etc.
+Examples of work include: collection of trash, planting/weeding flower beds, leveling playground surface materials, walking through the park to identify needs and issues, ensuring that all playground equipment is safe and operating normally

 The City of Delano will recognize the hard work of the community groups by installing a sign in the designated park or along the designated trail way.

 If you are interested in adopting part of Delano's park system, fill out the APPLICATION and return it to City Hall, PO Box 108, 234 2nd Street North, Delano MN 55328.
-If you have any questions - please contact the City of Delano at 763 972-0550.
+If you have any questions - please contact Paula Bauman at 763 972-4420.

 Central Park Baseball & Softball Fields: St. Peter’s School